Terrafarms/bangkit-machine-learning/README.md

 The model is then trained using the augmented dataset. `Plant_Disease_Classifcation` model training is performed for 10 epochs with a batch size of 8.
 While `Soil_Types_Classification` model is performed for 25 epochs with a batch size of 4.
 Two callbacks, EarlyStopping and ReduceLROnPlateau, are used for early stopping and learning rate reduction based on validation loss.

-Training and validation accuracy and loss are plotted to visualize the model's performance during the training process.

 ### Model Evaluation

 The trained model is evaluated using the test dataset.
 The evaluation provides the loss and accuracy scores of the model on the test dataset.
 Additionally, a sample of images from the test dataset is used to demonstrate the model's predictions.
 The predicted class and confidence score are displayed for each image.